-2. Ensure there is a good fit between CEO coach and client.
+2. Ensure there is a good fit between the CEO coach and the client.

 Once you’ve narrowed down your list, start reaching out to potential coaches.
 During your initial phone call, you’ll want to gauge your chemistry and ensure you’ll work well together.
 You should feel excited about both their energy and past experience.
 After all, CEO coaching should inspire you to be a better version of yourself and take on challenges you might not otherwise try to tackle.

 3. Work with someone who has the kind of background you need.